SQLitis/monsters/README.rst

 Kord-blooded is an acquired template that can be added to any non-evil living creature that has a Strength score of 16 or higher.
 Kord's Athleticism (Su): Once per day, as a swift action, a Kord-blooded creature can call upon the blood invested in him to gain a tremendous surge of prowess.
 For the next minute, the Kord-blooded creature gains a +4 bonus on Strength and Dexterity checks, Strength- and Dexterity-based skill checks, and grapple checks.

 What about hirelings?
 Maybe what you really need is for someone to dangle a rope down into the chasm, and when you come running out of the dungeon in the "Get to the choppa!" moment, pull you up leaving your pursuers behind.
+For that, animals just won't do.

 .. code-block:: bash